mongodb/mongo/docs/evergreen-testing/multiversion.md

     * [`initial_sync_fuzzer_last_continuous`](https://github.com/10gen/mongo/blob/612814f4ce56282c47d501817ba28337c26d7aba/buildscripts/resmokeconfig/matrix_suites/mappings/initial_sync_fuzzer_last_continuous.yml)

-If `last-lts` and `last-continuous` versions happen to be the same, we skip `last-continuous` and run multiversion suites with only `last-lts` combinations in Evergreen.
+If `last-lts` and `last-continuous` versions happen to be the same, or last-continuous is EOL, we skip `last-continuous` and run multiversion suites with only `last-lts` combinations in Evergreen.

 ## Working with multiversion tasks in Evergreen